TarsCloud/TarsCpp/docs-en/tars_cpp_user_guide.md

 **Instructions for use:**
 1) Compile and install
 The feature of tars call chain is controlled by the compile option _USE_OPENTRACKING, which is off by default.
-Open mode: Execute export _USE_OPENTRACKING=1 in the shell before compile tars(Use \'git submodule foreach git pull origin master\' to update the sub-repository under the project before compiling).
+Open mode: Execute export _USE_OPENTRACKING=1 in the shell before compile tars.
 After the framework is compiled, modify the \'servant/makefile/makefile.tars\' file and add a line to the front before install tars:
 `_USE_OPENTRACKING=1`
 to indicates that the framework has opened the call chain switch.
 In addition, opentraking, curl, zipkin_opentracing install path need to be manually modified to the correct path (The default path is /usr/local/lib).